Felix221123/4-card-layout-component/README-template.md

 ### Continued development

-# I would liek to focus more on grids and flexbox for laying out contents
+# I would like to focus more on grids and flexbox for laying out contents

 ### Useful resources